 Usually, specialist policies offer cover for rings that exceed most insurers' high-value item limit too.

 The cover doesn't usually include cosmetic damage, like scratches and general wear and tear.

-If you wanted to insure any other jewellery that isn't your engagement or wedding ring, you can get jewellery insurance, which covers a similar amount.
+If you want to insure any other expensive jewellery that isn't your engagement or wedding ring, you can get jewellery insurance, which offers similar levels of cover.

 How can I find out how much my engagement or wedding ring is worth?

 A specialist jeweller should be able to give an up-to-date valuation on how much your engagement or wedding rings are worth.